Tips

 Author: Mark Marino

-I am Mark Marino, the founder, owner, and operator of Lawn Phix.
+My name is Mark Marino, and I am the founder, owner, and operator of Lawn Phix.
 With a passion for lawn care and turf nutrition for over a decade, I've dedicated countless hours to correcting soil and perfecting lawns.
-Today, my expertise, backed by formal courses at UMass Extension Pesticide Education, allows me to offer top-tier services.
-I am a fully licensed and insured pesticide applicator in Massachusetts, specializing in comprehensive turf nutrition, and weed and pest control.
+Today, my expertise, backed by formal courses at UMass Extension Pesticide Education, allows me to offer top-tier lawn care services and advice.
+I am a fully licensed and insured lawn care applicator in Massachusetts, specializing in comprehensive turf nutrition, weed control, and lawn pest control.
 My license number is AL-0053865.
+Contact me at [email protected] or +1 (508) 500-8402.

 Leave a Comment